sanjucs12/ReactProject_Github-trending-repos/README.md

 3. HTML/CSS: Used for structuring and styling the web pages.
 4. API: Used to fetch data about trending repositories.  {https://github.com/alisoft/github-trending-api}
 5. JavaScript: Used for client-side scripting and interactivity.
+6. React-router V5 for navigation between pages.
+7. Google Firebase for authentication.

 Features: